 ATV trails on state highway ROW

-ATV routes by statute are on the roadway portion of a highway and not the shoulder or other portions of the highway right-of-way (ROW).
 WisDOT may authorize an ATV trail within the ROW of a state highway if sufficient space is available, and the proposed trail does not affect the safety, maintenance and operation of the highway.
-ATV trails require a DT1504 permit from WisDOT, and a local government must be the applicant.
+ATV trails on state highways require a DT1504 permit from WisDOT, and a municipality or county must be the applicant.
 For more information on the permitting process, go to the STH connection permits webpage.

 ATV route or trail crossings of state highways